-If you bought pre-sliced beef with all the fat removed, you may be able to skip these steps and move directly to the marinating.
+If you bought pre-sliced beef with all the fat removed, you might be able to skip these steps and move directly to the marinating.
 Otherwise, prep your beef as follows.

 Trimming Excess Fat

-Fat causes beef jerky to spoil, especially it the jerky is stored for long periods of time.
+Fat causes beef jerky to spoil, especially if the jerky is stored for long periods of time.
 Removing it is essential if you want the highest-quality jerky.

-Trim as much of the fat as you can.
+Trim as much fat as you can.
 Being thorough here makes a big difference in your final results!